thschleicher/weblogic-buildpack/docs/container-wls.md

-# Cloud Foundry WebLogic Buildpack
+# WebLogic Container

-The **`weblogic-buildpack`** is a [Cloud Foundry][] buildpack for running JVM-based web applications on [Oracle WebLogic Application Server][].
-It is designed to run WebLogic-based web or ear applications with minimal configuration on CloudFoundry.
+This **`weblogic-buildpack`** is a [Cloud Foundry][] custom buildpack for running JVM-based web applications on [Oracle WebLogic Application Server][] as Application Container.
+It is designed to run WebLogic-based Web or EAR applications on WebLogic Server with minimal configuration on CloudFoundry.
 This buildpack is based on a fork of the [java-buildpack][].

 A single server WebLogic Domain configuration with deployed application would be created by the buildpack.
 The complete bundle of the server and application bits would be used to create a droplet for execution within Cloud Foundry.

 ## Features

 * Download and install Oracle WebLogic and JDK binaries from a user-configured location.

 * Configure a single server default WebLogic Domain.
 Configuration of the domain and subsystems would be determined by the configuration bundled with the application or the buildpack.

-* The JVM settings like memory, heap, gc logging can be configured on a per app basis without modifying the buildpack.

 * JDBC Datasources and JMS services are supported with domain configuration options.